-Seriously, this is an excellent idea if you want to gather all the dos and don’ts in Twitch.
-For example, follow a couple of the most popular streamers, the ones with average ratings and the ones with the lowest number of viewers.
-Now, just observe.
+This is an excellent idea if you want to gather all the dos and don’ts in Twitch.
+For example, follow a couple of the most popular streamers, the ones with average ratings and the ones with the lowest amount of viewers and just observe.

 See what you liked them doing, what annoyed you, what you thought was inappropriate.
 This is how you will gain a better understanding of your audience and what appeals to them (cause, you are the audience).
 Being merely a viewer for a while tells you what your future audience wants to see and be part of.

-Find something similar, something that is gaining momentum, something that is only to come.
+Find something similar, something that is gaining momentum, that is only to come.
 This will give you the necessary skills for later on and you’ll be better than the rest.
-Not to mention that it will give the audience a very much needed diversity.
+Not to mention that it will give the audience a very much-needed diversity.

-How to Keep Your Audience Interested in Your Twitch Streams?
+13. Keeping Your Audience Interested in Your Twitch Streams

 This is how to do it.